Jaywing takes us through the impact of COVID-19 on the home and garden sectors.

 As we’re confined to our homes, we’ve seen significant movement in the home and garden sector.
 Demand for furniture, DIY, decor, and garden furniture has fluctuated depending on the measures in place.
 Once lockdown was imposed, and imminent needs were satisfied, people began to quickly adapt to the “new normal”.

 Focusing on the most tumultuous period, we have charted sector traffic by the day, plotting the impact of different measures and milestones from January 2020.
-Epiphany’s experts offer their insight and recommendations along the way.
+Jaywing’s experts offer their insight and recommendations along the way.

 Let’s delve into how the home and garden sector has been impacted.